hazendaz/makeself-maven-plugin/README.md

             </plugin>
 ```

+Special note: Use version 1.0.0.beta3 or better for *nix support.
+Earlier versions only worked in windows.

 Executable Permissions on Shell Scripts

 When makeself is updated, performed the following commands after the update commit.
 This will ensure executable only from this location.